-This service capability adds the device information for the Service Subscription.
+This service capability adds the device information for the M2M Service Subscription.
 This capability maps to the CREATE procedure of the <nodeInfo> resource.

-6.9.9.1 deleteDeviceFromServiceSubscription
+6.9.2.8 deleteDeviceFromServiceSubscription

-This service capability provides the ability to delete a device from the existing Service Subscription.
-This service capability shall be restricted to the Msc and Mca reference points.
+This service capability provides the ability to delete a device from the existing M2M Service Subscription.
+This service capability shall be restricted to the Msc and Mca Reference Points.